gregorkovac/soft-modular-synth/README.md

 5. Run the project with `python main.py`.

 ## Usage tips
 - Interactions with the user interface run purely on single clicks.
 If single clicks don't work, try to use double clicks.
-This is a bug I have yet to fix.
 - If the window appears too large or too small, you can change the resolution in `src/misc/settings.py`.
 - Likewise, if you run into performance issues, you can change the FPS in the same file.